Per-sender neural network classifiers for email authorship validation: Future work

 \section{Future work}

-Several areas studied or briefly referenced in the paper invite future work: \begin{enumerate} \item \textit{Dataset scale.} While our experiments are based on the widely used Enron email corpus, our datasets are relatively modest as they are drawn from a few senders' communication histories.
+Several areas studied or referenced in the paper invite future work.
+We aggregate these below for easy reference.

+\textit{Dataset scale.} While our experiments are based on the widely used Enron email corpus, our datasets are relatively modest as they are drawn from a few senders' communication histories.
 The constraining factor is the amount of tedious manual labor required to create the datasets from the Enron corpus.
 Future work should explore techniques such as crowd-sourcing to create larger, more diverse datasets.
-In particular, creating a standard dataset for authorship validation, similar to equivalent datasets in other fields, would be useful to researchers \cite{dube2024faulty}. \item \textit{Exploration of the classifier design space.} This involves evaluating the performance of existing classifiers (including those used for authorship attribution) and the creation of new classifier designs optimized for authorship validation.
-Classifiers such as very deep convolutional neural networks are of particular interest \cite{conneau2016very}. \item \textit{Implementation.} Detailed design and real-life implementation of the sender detection system sketched out in Section \ref{sec: system}. \item \textit{Adversarial evasion and robustness.} As with any ML-based system, adversarial actors may attempt to craft emails that evade detection by mimicking learned stylistic features or by exploiting gaps in the classifier’s representation.
-Future research could explore the adversarial robustness of authorship validation classifiers by applying evasion techniques (e.g., prompt-engineered LLM outputs) and studying model responses.
-Such work could also investigate defenses such as ensemble models, adversarial training, or detecting unnatural language patterns. \item \textit{Other collaboration tools.} Attacks similar to lateral spear phishing can be attempted through other collaboration tools (e.g., Microsoft Teams \cite{teams}, Salesforce Slack \cite{slack}, and Cisco Webex \cite{webex}).
-Additional work is needed to adapt the techniques discussed in this paper to collaboration tools beyond email \cite{mimecast2023}. \end{enumerate}
+In particular, creating a standard dataset for authorship validation, similar to equivalent datasets in other fields, would be useful to researchers \cite{dube2024faulty}.